Pitometsu/minik/README.md

 ## TODOs:

 Obviously, it would be easier, faster and most effecient -- to refactor the data structures first to encode business logic in elegant way with most suitable type guaranties, which guide appropriate functions refactoring.
 And do necessary optimizations in bottleneck places after that.
 But I choose other way: find and make step-by-step least necessary fixes to be able compare performance changes.
 Which take a lot more time, unfortunatelly, but corresponds to the task requirements.
+Also, I'll try to avoid make changes in the target language semantic (an Imp), and appropriate matching logic (or make a small necessary step-by-step fixes and performance improvements on demand only).

 TODO: evaluate RHS of assign
 TODO: evaluate nested sequences, e.g. by subsequential matching